So You're Wondering How to Choose a Racing Helmet

 When It's Time To Replace Your Racing Helmet

-This is a subject of much debate.
-Spending as much time as we have with auto racing helmets, we have found ourselves replacing a helmet I replace a helmet every three to four years regardless of the apparent visual state of things.
-Call it an abundance of caution, call it paranoia, call it what you will.
-We see it as self-preservation, an assurance that if the day comes when we have to rely on a helmet to prevent a serious head injury, our helmet will work as intended.
-If that's more often than you want to invest in a new helmet, a good rule of thumb is to buy one when each new Snell standard is issued (every five years).
-Beyond that, the materials and adhesives in any helmet can degrade significantly.
+A good baseline rule of thumb is to replace your helmet when each new Snell standard is issued (every five years).
+Beyond five years, the materials and adhesives in any helmet can degrade significantly–and their effectiveness along with them.
+Spending as much time as we have with auto racing helmets, we find ourselves replacing a helmet every three to four years regardless of the apparent visual state of things.
+We see it as an assurance that if the day comes when we have to rely on a helmet to prevent a serious head injury, our helmet will work as intended.

-Thank You For Reading This!
+Thank You for Reading This!

 We hope you feel more confident and better informed when choosing your next auto racing helmet after reading this article.
 As we've said, our helmet specialists are here to help so feel free to call (844) 438-7244 and let us help you make the best choice in your most important piece of racing equipment.